 Also known as Weiqi in Chinese and Baduk in Korean.
 It is the second most played board game in the world behind Xiangqi (Chinese Chess), and the oldest board game played in its original form.
 This subtle and complex game of strategy originated in China before 1100 BC and later popularized by the Japanese.
 Unbeatable by computers, full of philosophy and Zen, Go may just be the ultimate board game.
 To the Go enthusiast, their passion for the game often extends to the equipment they own.
-From the simple, to the extraordinary, there are all kinds of Go equipment to fit your tastes and needs.
+From the simple to the extraordinary, there are all kinds of Go equipment to fit your tastes and needs.
 So let's begin with a little introduction!

 Well first, if you don't already know how to play, this is where you should start.
 There are plenty of free resources available to get started in the game of Go.
 Here are the ones we recommend for beginners:

-The Way to Go - Karl Baker's wonderful introduction to the game that's makes Go easy to understand.
+The Way to Go - Karl Baker's wonderful introduction to the game that makes Go easy to understand.
 You will need the free Adobe Acrobat to view it on your computer.
 A print copy is also included with all our Go boards and sets.

 The Interactive Way to Go - After reading The Way to Go, go online for this excellent interactive tutorial of all that you just learned

 Improve Fast In Go - Already got the basics down?
 Go author Milton N. Bradley has a great site that helps you improve fast.
-Get a entire Go book's worth of intermediate knowledge completely free.
+Get an entire Go book's worth of intermediate knowledge completely free.

 Okay, back to go equipment.
-Also known as goban in Japanese, there are two traditional versions of go boards, table boards and floor boards.
-Table boards are to be played on tables, whereas floor boards have legs on the bottom and the board itself is the playing table.
+Also known as goban in Japanese, there are two traditional versions of go boards, table boards, and floorboards.
+Table boards are to be played on tables, whereas floorboards have legs on the bottom and the board itself is the playing table.

 What is this mysterious pyramid?

 Go boards can come in many sizes.
 Japanese standard size is approximately 18-1/4''L x 17-1/4''W (46cm x 43cm).
 Chinese standard size is slightly larger and more suitable when playing with larger stones, approximately 18-1/2" L x 17-3/8" W (47cm x 44cm).
-The standard game play grid has 19x19 lines, although there are also boards with 13x13 and 9x9 for faster games and teaching beginners.
+The standard gameplay grid has 19x19 lines, although there are also boards with 13x13 and 9x9 for faster games and teaching beginners.

-Kaya trees ready to be cut, stored, and dried for go boards
+Kaya trees ready to be cut, stored and dried for go boards

 Bamboo boards are also becoming an excellent alternative wood for go boards.
 They have a natural beauty and, with a tensile strength stronger than steel, their durability is unmatched.
 Bamboo is also far more durable and heavy than any other wood boards.
 It will take a beating and still maintain its original beauty for years to come.